ioquatix/latinum/README.md

 * Copyright (C) 2012 Samuel G. D. Williams.
 * Released under the MIT license.

-Latinum is a framework for resource and currency calculations. *It is currently a work in progress and not designed to be taken seriously at this time*.
+Latinum is a framework for resource and currency calculations.

 Basic Usage
 -----------